What was your volume last year? What do you need to set aside in quarterly estimated taxes?

 Top Accounting Software for Real Estate

 There are many small business accounting tools.
 Each of these has their own strengths, and it may even be useful to pair more than one together.
 For example, I personally use both Realtyzam and Quickbooks.

 Whatever accounting software you use, you will also want to have a real estate mileage tracker with you.
 A good mileage tracker will automatically track your miles for you as long as the app is active on your phone.
 The app can tell you are moving faster than walk speed and starts tracking your journey automatically.
 Those miles can then be easily deducted come tax time!

 Below are some of the best cloud-based options to consider for real estate accounting software.

-$12+/mo.
-Xero is a major cloud based accounting software headquartered in New Zealand.
-They have billing, invoice, income, expense, project management, and payrolls tools.
-They have an app add-on called “Re-leased” designed for property managers.
+Xero is a well-known and well-respected cloud-based accounting software company headquartered in New Zealand.
+They offer a wide range of tools for businesses of all sizes, including billing, invoice, income, expense, project management, and payrolls.
+Their “Re-leased” app add-on is designed specifically for property managers.

 Below are apps that each track your mileage.
 These mileage tracking apps usually will start automatically when in motion, tracking your mileage deduction in real-time.
 The app runs in the background on your phone and allows you to later classify expenses as business or personal.

 You can also usually log receipts and other expenses in these apps, like business lunches, so that you aren’t missing any Realtor deductions.